Skip to main content

 7 mentions Positive Neutral Negative

 The monetization model of the game is praised for being straightforward and free of microtransactions, as it is a fan-made project that does not allow developers to profit.
-Players appreciate the absence of a battle pass or additional costs, indicating a focus on delivering a genuine gaming experience rather than a cash grab.
-Future content is also expected to remain free, aligning with the game's commitment to accessibility.
+Players appreciate the absence of a battle pass or additional costs, with future content also promised to remain free.
+Overall, the approach is seen as a commitment to creating a genuine gaming experience rather than a cash grab.

 • “No BS monetization.”